 As a man, there are different razors you should be using for different types of grooming.
 Read on to learn about the different types of men’s razors.

-There are certain things we do on a regular basis without thinking about them.
-The chances are that you don't question your teeth-brushing technique or the way you put on your socks.
+There are certain things we do regularly without thinking about them.
+The chances are that you don’t question your teeth-brushing technique or the way you put on your socks.

 Maybe there are parts of your routine that you could be getting more from, though, if you did question them.
 For many men, shaving fits into that category.

 If you’ve been using the same razors since you were 16, it might be time for an upgrade.
 There may be more types of men’s razors than you think, and they can offer advantages you never realized.
 Here’s what you need to know.

 If you’ve started accepting razor burn and missed patches as an inevitability, you might need a new razor.
 Here are the key types you should know about.

 A straight razor is the ultimate in male luxury and pampering.
 Women go to the spa for a facial, and men go to the barbershop for a shave with a straight razor.

 Straight razors are the types of razors you see in old-school barbershops.
 They have a long blade that folds out from a handle.